zhang-tao-whu/vis_clip/README.md

 </div>

 ## News
-- DVIS achieved **1st place** in the VPS Track of the PVUW challenge at CVPR 2023. `2023.5.25`
+- DVIS and DVIS++ achieved **1st place** in the VPS Track of the PVUW challenge at CVPR 2023. `2023.5.25`
+- DVIS and DVIS++ achieved **1st place** in the VIS Track of the 5th LSVOS challenge at ICCV 2023. `2023.8.15`

 ## Features
-- DVIS is a universal video segmentation framework that supports VIS, VPS and VSS.
+- DVIS++ is a universal video segmentation framework that supports VIS, VPS and VSS.
-- DVIS can run in both online and offline modes.
+- DVIS++ can run in both online and offline modes.
-- DVIS achieved SOTA performance on YTVIS, OVIS, VIPSeg and VSPW datasets.
+- DVIS++ achieved SOTA performance on YTVIS 2019&2021&2022, OVIS, VIPSeg and VSPW datasets.
-- DVIS can complete training and inference on GPUs with only 11G memory.
+- OV-DVIS++ is the first open-vocabulary video universal segmentation framework with powerful zero-shot segmentation capability..

 ## Demos
 <img src="https://github.com/zhang-tao-whu/paper_images/blob/master/dvis/demo_0.gif" width="400"/> <img src="https://github.com/zhang-tao-whu/paper_images/blob/master/dvis/demo_1.gif" width="370"/>